rkarpagalakshmi/Deploy/README.md

 # Deploy
-Deploy the model in Heroku
+weight Prediction : Deploy the model in Heroku